-The combined effort of Biosecurity Tasmania and the fruit industry has seen the lifting of movement restrictions and the reinstatement of Tasmania's pest free area status in mainland Tasmania.
+The combined effort of Biosecurity Tasmania and the fruit industry has now seen the lifting of all movement restrictions and the reinstatement of Tasmania's pest free area status.

-Fruit fly was detected in Tasmania in January 2018 and the Government, industry and the community have since worked hard to eradicate this pest.
-Part of the control and eradication actions included the declaration of temporary Control Areas and Infected Areas enforcing restrictions on host produce moving in and out of these areas.
+Fruit fly was detected in northern Tasmania in January 2018 and the Government, industry and the community have since worked hard to eradicate this pest.

 What’s happening now?